SomeWeekendReading/someweekendreading.github.io/_posts/2020-09-26-petrov-day.md

 1. Ozy Brennan, ["Stanislav Petrov Day"](https://thingofthings.wordpress.com/2015/09/26/stanislav-petrov-day/), _Thing of Things_, 2015-Sep-26.

-1. Ozy Brennan, ["Petrov Day Ritual: Coronavirus Edition"](https://thingofthings.wordpress.com/2020/09/18/petrov-day-ritual-coronavirus-edition/), _Thing of Things_, 2020-Sep-18.
+2. Ozy Brennan, ["Petrov Day Ritual: Coronavirus Edition"](https://thingofthings.wordpress.com/2020/09/18/petrov-day-ritual-coronavirus-edition/), _Thing of Things_, 2020-Sep-18.

-1. Eliezer Yudkowsky, ["9/26 is Petrov Day"](https://www.lesswrong.com/posts/QtyKq4BDyuJ3tysoK/9-26-is-petrov-day), _Less Wrong_, 2007-Sep-26.
+3. Eliezer Yudkowsky, ["9/26 is Petrov Day"](https://www.lesswrong.com/posts/QtyKq4BDyuJ3tysoK/9-26-is-petrov-day), _Less Wrong_, 2007-Sep-26.

-1. Simon Burton-Jones, ["The Day the World Should Have Ended: Stanislav Petrov died in September 2017.
+4. Simon Burton-Jones, ["The Day the World Should Have Ended: Stanislav Petrov died in September 2017.
 Raise a glass to him.
 You owe him your life."](http://www.simonburton-jones.com/JUST%20SEEN/The%20day%20The%20World%20Should%20Have%20Ended%20SEP2017.html), _Just Seen_, 2017-Sep.
 Burton-Jones is the Bishop of Tonbridge in the Church of England.

+5. G Myre, ["Stanislav Petrov, 'The Man Who Saved The World,' Dies At 77"](https://www.npr.org/sections/thetwo-way/2017/09/18/551792129/stanislav-petrov-the-man-who-saved-the-world-dies-at-77), _NPR: The Two-Way_, 2018-Sep-18.